unskript/Awesome-CloudOps-Automation/README_template.md

    1. If you will not use external credentials, click *+Add Action* at the top of the menu.
    2. If you will be using an existing credential, add an existing Action for that service (like AWS), and edit the code to create your new Action.
-   3. If the service you'd like to build for does not have credentials set up yey, please [file an issue](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=Credential%2Ctriage&template=add_credential.yml&title=%5BCredential%5D%3A+).
+   3. If the service you'd like to build for does not have credentials yet, please [file an issue](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=Credential%2Ctriage&template=add_credential.yml&title=%5BCredential%5D%3A+).
-### Creating and connecting you Action
+### Creating and connecting your Action

 1. [Creating Custom Actions](https://docs.unskript.com/unskript-product-documentation/guides/actions/create-custom-actions) describes the steps to create your own Action.
 2. To submit to OSS, follow the [Submit An Action](https://docs.unskript.com/unskript-product-documentation/guides/contribute-to-open-source#actions) instructions.